 Our projects are not the making of JMA alone.
-We have help from local residents and government who maintain the seedlings nursery and actual planted area, companies that share the same mission and support our activities, as well as other individuals who come to help us physically or financially.
+We have had help from local residents and government who maintain the seedlings nursery and actual planted area, companies that share the same mission and support our activities, as well as other individuals who come to help us physically or financially.
 As of 2017, JMA has planted more than 400,000 trees with their help.

 Food and Agriculture Organization, State of the World’s Forests 2016.